How to Care for Your John Portman-Designed Hotel

 “We had to help GM understand how they would take seven of their product lines, merge them into one facility, and integrate the facility into Detroit,” says Bill Baker, engineer at SOM.
 “It had its back turned to the city and riverfront when it was conceived, so the goal was to change all of that and embrace those elements.”

 So SOM removed the nearly 30-foot tall concrete mechanical bunkers facing the street.
 Inside, the hotel lobby was moved up from the main floor of the atrium, which was then turned into space for GM.
 A new Wintergarden facing the Detroit River opened in 2001.
-“When you’re inside the building now you can look out to riverfront and use it as a civic space, a place for product launches, restaurants, and retail,” says SOM partner Richard Tomlinson.
+“When you’re inside the building now you can look out to riverfront and use it as a civic space, a place for product launches, restaurants, and retail,” says retired SOM partner Richard Tomlinson.
 “You can go down there to get a coffee and just look out at the river.”

 Its new layout made for better connections to the outside, and addressed a particular flaw in Portman’s approach to the interior: “The unrelenting symmetry really was the main challenge,” said Tomlinson.
 “Everyone got lost, even people who worked there.”
 Still, SOM’s solution wasn’t to redesign so much as to find the right places to intervene.